cyounes/cyounes.github.io/_posts/2012-11-25-how-to-use-jfilechooser-properly.md

 layout: post
 title: How to use JFileChooser properly
 date: '2012-11-25 00:00:00'
-description: How to use JFileChooser on Java/Swing properly to open/save file
+description: How to use JFileChooser on Java/Swing <strike>properly to open/save file</strike> -I'm not developing in Java anymore!-
 comments: true
 categories: [Tutorials]
 tags: [Java, Swing]